uswds/uswds-site/pages/patterns/create-a-profile/race-and-ethnicity.md

           <ul>
             <li>Do not restrict choices to a single race or ethnicity.</li>
             <li>Do not require the user to answer.
 Provide an option like “Prefer not to say.”</li>
             <li>Do not capture race or ethnicity information for operational or generalization purposes.
-Understanding that a majority of your webinar attendees self-identify as Hispanic does not mean that Hispanic people enjoy webinars.</li>
+For example, understanding that a majority of your webinar attendees self-identify as Hispanic does not mean that Hispanic people enjoy webinars.</li>
           </ul>
       </div>
     </div>